stevenblair/rapid61850/README.md

 D1Q1SB4.S1.C1.MMXU_1.sv_inputs.datasetDecodeDone = &SVcallbackFunction;
 ```

-where `D1Q1SB4.S1.C1.MMXU_1` is a Logical Node defined in `datatypes.h`.
+where `D1Q1SB4.S1.C1.MMXU_1` is a Logical Node defined in `datatypes.h` (and `ied.h`).
 After being initialised, this function will be called after this dataset is successfully decoded, to allow the LN to deal with the new data.

 ## Known issues and possible features ##

- - only include items in SV packets if set to true in SmvOpts; see page 83 of 61850-6
+ - only include items in SV packets if set to true in SmvOpts; see page 83 of 61850-6, page 144 of 7-2, and page 25 of 9-2.
  - Inputs - find ExtRef DA satisfied by container DO within a dataset, where the DA is not explicitly in a dataset
  - default values (including DOI and DAI), and allocate memory for strings
     - typical values are set in DataTypeTemplates section (DA and BDA, both sub-types of AbstractDataType, may have Val elements)
     - special case values are set in LN definition
  - ensure all dataset elements are in the same order as in the SCD
  - ensure all data types in C code are in an order that can be compiled
  - ensure C string literals are "safe", i.e. `\\` instead of `\`
  - put svData and gseData instances inside LLN0 definition?
  - need way of specifying implemented IED, and generating only this IED.
 But keep existing mode - may be useful for simulating an entire substation
     - i.e., two modes of use.
     - could create a virtual Ethernet bus where all generated packets are broadcast to all IEDs/AccessPoints
  - platform-specific optimisation of the generic byte copy functions